anutron/mootools-depender/client/Docs/Depender.Client.md

 Depender Method: setOptions {#Depender:setOptions}
 --------------------------------------------------

 This is the setOptions method from [Options][].
-As Depender is not a class, you must call this method directly to configure it.
+As Depender is not an instance of a class, you must call this method directly to configure it.

 ### Options

 * target - (*mixed*) A DOM Element or its ID - the target where the scripts are to be injected.
 Defaults to *document.head*.
 * builder - (*string*) The url to the server app (e.g. */depender/build.php*).
 If you load Depender itself via the the builder, this is set automatically for you.
-If this is not set, Depender will not function.
+If this is not set, the Depender Client will not function.

 ### Events

 * onRequire - (*function*) callback executed whenever new requirements are passed in to be loaded.
 Passed the object that is passed to the [require][] method.
-* requirementLoaded - (*function*) callback executed when a requirement is loaded.
+* onRequirementLoaded - (*function*) callback executed when a requirement is loaded.
 Passed a list of the currently loaded scripts and the object that is passed to the [require][] method.
-* scriptLoaded - (*function*) callback executed whenever a script loads (i.e. at the same time as requirementLoaded; this is here for compatibility with the [stand alone Depender][]).
+* onScriptLoaded - (*function*) callback executed whenever a script loads (i.e. at the same time as *onRequirementLoaded*; this is here for compatibility with the [stand alone Depender][]).
 Passed an object with the following properties:
 ** script: the scripts loaded (a comma delimited string), ** totalLoaded: the % loaded of total dependencies,
 ** currentLoaded: the % of the current batch (so if you required a script, then immediately required, say, two more while the first was still loaded, when the first script loaded this number would be "33" (%) because there are two left; note that the server is here to do this work for you; so it's more efficient to just do one request for the three requirements if possible),